The Tuskegee Airmen: Plot

-The cadets graduate with commissions as second lieutenants in the Army Air Corps but aren't deployed to the European theatre due to racist concerns by Congressmen.
+The cadets graduate with commissions as second lieutenants in the Army Air Corps, but are not deployed overseas due to the efforts of the racist Senator Conyers.
 First Lady Eleanor Roosevelt intervenes, inspecting the base and flying with Lee.
 The ensuing positive press coverage prompts their deployment to North Africa as the 99th Pursuit Squadron.
-They're relegated to ground-attack missions, until a chance encounter with Messerschmitt Bf 109s shows the Black pilots are capable of successfully engaging in air to air combat.
-Cappy breaks formation and shoots down one of the Germans, but Cappy is killed in the battle.
+However, they are relegated to ground-attack and reconnaissance missions, leading to a growing frustration as some pilots grow desperate for air combat.
+A chance encounter with a flight of Bf 109s leads to Cappy engaging them against Lee's orders, resulting in his death.